afsaredrisy/FilBlankTask/README.md

    - Play game by tapping the Splash screen ```Play``` Button.
    - While playing you will be showing  ```____```  by tapping on blank a sheet will open that will contain the shuffled words you can select one of them.
 Filler word will be display in red color & in different font.
    - When you will submit your solution you will get your score.
 System will remeber your Maximum score
-   - You can also tap on ```see result``` button to see where you made mistake in red color and where you filled currect word in green color.
+   - You can also tap on ```see result``` button to see where you made mistake in red color and where you filled correct word in green color.

 ## How it works
 This project uses [WikipediaKit](https://github.com/Raureif/WikipediaKit) to fetch random wiki article.
 This library uses MediaWiki API.